Maria Arbatova

 Maria Ivanovna Arbatova (Мари́я Ива́новна Арба́това, born 17 July 1957), is a Russian novelist, short story writer, playwright, poet, journalist, talkshow host, politician, and one of Russia's most widely known feminists in the 1990s.
 When growing up, she was already showing strong controversial ideologies, for instance, she refused to join the Young Communist League, for she preferred to be "a hippy".
-She studied at the Faculty of Philosophy at the Moscow State University, in the Dramatic Arts division of the Gorky Literary Institute, and underwent training in psychoanalysis.
+She studied at the Faculty of Philosophy at Moscow State University, in the Dramatic Arts division of the Gorky Literary Institute, and underwent training in psychoanalysis.
 She had to leave state university of Moscow "due to ideological conflicts."
 When she was 19, she became a mother of twins, which complicated her educational processes.
 She continued studying at the Maxim Gorky Literature institute.
 After finishing her studies, Maria published some prose and poetry works, however she returned to writing drama, as she claims it is more natural expression for her than other genres.
 In the pre-perestroika years, the years before 1985, her literary works were banned by censorship.
 Before glasnost and perestroika, the political program of restructuring and openness of Michail Gorbatsjov, Arbatova had just one play staged, a play that was commissioned.
 An example of a play that was censored is the play called "Equitation with two knowns".
 It was banned by the ministry of culture for 10 years.
 The play is about a female gynecologist performing abortions.
 The play was misinterpreted as a statement of good or bad of abortion.
 However the purpose of the play is to bring up the unfair share of responsibility for birth control and child-raising.
 Nowadays Arbatova is a member of the Moscow Writer's Union and the Union of Theatrical Workers of Russia.
 She is the author of fourteen plays staged in Russia and abroad, twenty books, and numerous articles in newspapers and periodicals.
 She has received multiple accolades for her literary and public achievements.